 Some routes even have “scenic” in their name.
-As you explore the highways and byways of Arkansas, The Natural State, experience the State Parks of Arkansas, too.
-Connect to these natural and historic treasures and make memories that will last a lifetime.
+As you explore the highways and byways of Arkansas—The Natural State—on your motorcycle, experience the State Parks of Arkansas, too.
+Connect to these natural and historic treasures on your trip and make memories that will last a lifetime.

 Mount Magazine Scenic Byway

 In the Ozark National Forest, climb the winding Mount Magazine Scenic Byway that traverses 2,753-foot Mount Magazine, Arkansas’s highest mountain, and enjoy Mount Magazine State Park and its breathtaking views.
 The magnificent Lodge at Mount Magazine, the park’s resort mountain lodge, stretches along the south bluff.
 Large windows in the lodge’s Skycrest Restaurant frame the view of the Petit Jean River Valley and distant Blue Mountain Lake below.
 All 60 guest rooms, many with a balcony, and the park’s 13 choice cabins with covered decks and outdoor hot tubs share the same bluff and its sweeping views.